jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 * Ensure that the navigation across the site is consistent and allows users to understand how they can navigate to different pages & sections on the site.
 * Websites with complex and inconsistent navigation make people use Google and deep-link directly to the content.
-It also leads people away from the website as there may ## other websites with similar content listed higher on the search pages.
-In the survey, confusing navigation was one of the main problems experienced online ## autistic respondents.
+It also leads people away from the website as there may be other websites with similar content listed higher on the search pages.
+In the survey, confusing navigation was one of the main problems experienced online by autistic respondents.

 ### Ensure that all links and buttons are visibly clickable
-* Ensure that links are clearly visible and distinct from other text and non-clickable elements, ## using colour and underlining.
+* Ensure that links are clearly visible and distinct from other text and non-clickable elements, by using colour and underlining.
 Apply the design consistently across the site.
-* Autistic users expect links (including visited links) to ## both underlined and differ in colour from other text & non-clickable elements.
+* Autistic users expect links (including visited links) to be both underlined and differ in colour from other text & non-clickable elements.

 ### Ensure that users understand how to navigate carousels
 * Ensure that users understand which element on the page is a carousel and how they can access the multiple carousel panels.
 Make the navigation arrows clearly visible and provide information about the number of panels in the carousel
-* Some of the less web-savvy users missed the arrows on the carousel, until prompted to look for them.
-Some people did not want to interact with the carousel until they had information about the number of available panels.
+* Some of the less web-savvy users miss the arrows on the carousel, until prompted to look for them.
+Some people do not want to interact with the carousel until they had information about the number of available panels.

 ### Use sequential menus with fewer items to select
 * Design menus with fewer options that enable users to easily make selection